Ailrun/rxan-react/README.md

 ### Code examples

-Following examples assumes that you use ES6 module.
+Following examples assume that you use ES6 module.
 You can use ES6 module by using [webpack] or [rollup] or any other bundlers.

 ```javascript
 import React from 'react'